 But we are digressing.
 However men may differ in some respects on these points, all will be unanimous in the opinion that women are eminently qualified by nature to render the home of man literally "a little paradise" and home of the affections.
 How much do we not owe to her superior, soft, attractive graces, or higher sentimental character, [see Admeasurements,] in promoting the love of home, virtue and happiness!
-Indeed, no man can be said to possess a home, without a woman to grace and adorn it, and his happiness must necessarily be incomplete without her.
+Indeed, no man can be said to possess a home, without a woman to grace and adorn it, and his happiness must necess unity be incomplete without her.
 Woman can be the only sincere friend of man in the hour of need.
-Man constitutionally cannot possibly feel that sympathy for man which woman does, and no woman feels so deeply or so sensitively as the wife of his affections, who, united to him by every endearing tie of love, friendship and family, sincerely sympathises in all his joys and sorrows.
-It in life there is one feeling superior to all others in extatic pleasure, it is when man turns from the cold, unfeeling world, to the bosom of his beloved one, and receives that sympathy of love he looks in vain for elsewhere, and however the storms of adversity may assail him without, he will find a haven and safe anchorage within his sacred home, lightening, if not removing all that mischance or ill fortune can huddle on his back.
-When thus cheered and invigorated by those he loves, he may bend, but will not break under the pressure of misfortune, and the sweet partner of his affections and happiness cheers him on his say, and participates in his weal and woe.
+Man constitutionally cannot possibly feel that sympath for man which

+See page 50.
+No. 1, Reptile, ascending to No. 4, Orang.
+This "95" No. 5, Idiotic Human Animal, ascending to No. 8, Apolio woman does, and no woman feets so deer y or so sensitively as the wife of his affections, who, united to him by every endearing tie of love, friendship, and family, sincerely sympathises in all his joys and sorrows.
+If in life there is one feeling superior to all others in extatic pleasure, it is when man turns from the cold, unfeeling world, to the bosom of his beloved one, and receives that sympathy of love he looks in vain for elsewhere, and however the storms of adversity may assail him without, he will find a haven and safe anchorage within his sacred home, lightening, if not removing all that mischance or ill fortune can huddle on his back.
+When thus cheered and invigorated by those he loves, he may bend, but will not break under the pressure of misfortune, and the sweet partner of his affections and happiness cheers him on his way, and participates in his weal and woe.